pulumi/pulumi-hugo/themes/default/content/product/esc.md

 screenshot:
     items:
         - title: Composable
-          description: Define environments that are collections of secrets and configuration.
+          description: Environments contain collections of secrets and configuration.
 Compose environments together from multiple other environments to allow easy inheritance of shared configuration, eliminating “copy and paste errors”.
         - title: Traceable
-          description: Never lose track of where configuration are being used and where.
+          description: Never lose track of where configurations are being used and where.
 Trace the downstream impact of any configuration to see if the impact matches your expectations.
         - title: Versionable
           description: Enforce least-privileged access through role-based access controls.
 All changes are fully logged for auditing.
 ---